kekbaggies/KekBaggiesMutualFund/README.md

 if you need help understanding any part of the source code.

 ### Portfolio Management
+The owner of the contract is able to set the portfolio allocation by calling `setAllocation(address tokenAddress, uint256 _allocation)` on the contract. `tokenAddress` is the address of the token to be added/updated in the portfolio, and `_allocation` is the portfolio allocation to set for the token in basis points.
+The maximum total allocation of all assets in the fund is 10,000 basis points (100%).

+`_allocation` cannot be the same as the asset's current allocation.
+If `_allocation` is greater than the current allocation, then an amount of reserve tokens proportional to the change in allocation will be used to purchase the asset on Uniswap.
+If `_allocation` is less than the current allocation, then an amount of the asset proportional to the change in the allocation will be sold on Uniswap for reserve tokens.

+In addition to buying/selling assets upon setting the allocation, the allocation percentage also determines how user deposits are allocated when the user buys shares.
+The unallocated percentage will remain held in the fund's reserve token.
+So if the total asset allocation is 6,000 basis points (60%), 40% of deposits will be held in the reserve token.

 ### Shares
 Users are able to buy shares from and sell shares to the mutual fund contract at the current share price.
 The share price is calculated as `getNetAssetValue() / getSharesOutstanding()` where `NetAssetValue`